Are you experiencing breast pain after breastfeeding or pumping? These tips can help you find breastfeeding pain relief.

 That is, until I realized the pain was getting worse, and it wasn’t going away.
-Pumping exclusively didn’t ease the pain, either, and only reduced my milk supply.
+Pumping exclusively didn’t ease it, either, and only reduced my milk supply.

-But a quick call to my doctor (as well as the twins’ pediatrician) let me know that I had an infection called “thrush”—one that wouldn’t go away with any at-home remedies or over-the-counter medicines.
+But a quick call to my doctor (as well as the twins’ pediatrician) let me know that I had an infection called “thrush.”
+It wouldn’t go away with any at-home remedies or over-the-counter medicines.

 Instead, I needed to take a prescription medicine to get rid of the infection, as well as check my twins if they had thrush as well (they didn’t).
 Within days, the pain was completely gone and we were back to nursing as normal.

 But imagine what would happen if I allowed the pain to get worse, or give up completely, when a quick call would’ve solved the issue?